-- luronium natans (floating water plantain), are afforded additional protection under the Habitat Regulations 1994. - 11.82 PPG9\- "Nature Conservation" states that the presence of a protected species is a material consideration when considering development proposals that would be likely to cause harm to the species or its habitat. - 11.83 In cases where the Council is minded to approve development that might affect protected species or their habitats, it will consider the use of planning conditions and/or Section 106 agreements where these would help to mitigate any adverse impact, minimise disturbance or secure the protection of the species. - 11.84 The UDP recognises the importance of maintaining as diverse a variety of living things as possible within the Borough.
-The Oldham Biodiversity Action Plan will contribute to the achievement of national targets and identify species and habitats that are of local conservation value. - 11.85 Where development is proposed on a site that is home to species identified as priorities for conservation in the Oldham Biodiversity Action Plan, the extent to which measures can be taken to protect and enhance that species' habitat will be a material consideration. - 11.86 The Council intends to adopt the targets for species set out in the Oldham Biodiversity Action Plan once these have been effectively recorded and mapped.
+- 11.85 11.103 Where development is proposed on a site that is home to species identified as priorities for conservation in the Oldham Biodiversity Action Plan, the extent to which measures can be taken to protect and enhance that species' habitat will be a material consideration. - 11.86 11.104 The Council intends to adopt the targets for species set out in the Oldham Biodiversity Action Plan once these have been effectively recorded and mapped.
 The Oldham BAP will need to complement BAPs that have been prepared, or are underway for Greater Manchester, the Peak District National Park and adjacent local authorities that are members of the Standing Conference of South Pennine Authorities (SCOSPA).
 As the production of the BAP is dependent on long term monitoring and recording, it will evolve over time.
-The Council will, in the short term, make use of local knowledge to establish the location of particular species. - 11.87 The species currently identified in the Oldham Biodiversity Action Plan are: bats, badger, tree sparrow, bullfinch, linnet, lapwing, song thrush, reed bunting, water vole, otter, spotted flycatcher, brown hare, skylark, great crested newt, grey partridge, floating water-plantain, along with ponds and hedgerows that have recently declined in number and are recognised as important habitats.
-Twite, (a type of finch) has also been identified as regionally important as, in Greater Manchester, it only occurs in Oldham and Rochdale. - 11.88 As well as having local significance, these species are also afforded protection, to different degrees, through legislation.
+The Council will, in the short term, make use of local knowledge to establish the location of particular species. - 11.87 11.105 The species currently identified in the Oldham Biodiversity Action Plan are: bats, badger, tree sparrow, bullfinch, linnet, lapwing, song thrush, reed bunting, water vole, otter, spotted flycatcher, brown hare, skylark, great crested newt, grey partridge, floating water-plantain, along with ponds and hedgerows that have recently declined in number and are recognised as important habitats.
+Twite, (a type of finch) has also been identified as regionally important as, in Greater Manchester, it only occurs in Oldham and Rochdale. - 11.88 11.106 As well as having local significance, these species are also afforded protection, to different degrees, through legislation. - 11.107 Any development affecting species covered by this policy should also be considered against policy D1.4 and OE2.3.